verhas/string/README.md

 ```

 to guarantee that the result will be empty string even if the input was
 `null`.
-On the other hand you can
+On the other hand, you can

 ```java
 str("abrakadabra").forceNull().before("ab")
 ```

-force that the result is `null` instead of empty string and even more
+force that the result is `null` instead of an empty string and even more
 you can write

 ```java
 str("abrakadabra").fforceNull().before("ab")
 ```

-to get null not only for empty strings, but also for blank results.
+to get null not only for empty strings but also for blank results.

 ```java
 str("abrakadabra").forceEmpty().before("ab")